 John Keats was not the only foreigner who came to Rome hoping the Italian sun would restore his health.
-The young man (shown above) portrayed with his beloved dog and wrapped in a blanket "was beloved by all who knew him, and most precious to his parents and family, who had sought his health in many foreign climes.
-He departed this life in Rome, aged 21 years".
+Devereux Plantagenet Cockburn was portrayed with his dog and wrapped in a blanket.
+He "was beloved by all who knew him, and most precious to his parents and family, who had sought his health in many foreign climes.
+He departed this life in Rome on the 3rd of May 1850, aged 21 years".

-Many epitaphs are a tribute to Rome: in some cases the dead were buried in this cemetery because of their firm will and their epitaphs show their love for the city: David Tyrone Colin (left) died in Los Angeles but wanted to be buried here as he had "A love affair with Italy";
+Many epitaphs are a tribute to Rome: in some cases the dead were buried in this cemetery because of their firm will and their epitaphs show their love for the city.

-Charles de Bildt (middle), a Swedish Academist, came to Rome in 1889 and lived here until his death in 1931: his daughter, Blanciflor, married a Boncompagni Ludovisi and at her death she donated one of the family palaces to the City of Rome; Shelagh Mary Cassidy (right),
+Charles de Bildt, a Swedish Academist, came to Rome in 1889 as Ambassador of his country and lived in the City until his death in 1931; he became a member of Accademia dei Lincei, the most important Italian academy.
+He was Urbis Aeternae cultor ardentissimus atque peritissimus, a passionate and very competent scholar of the history of the Eternal City and he wrote an essay on Queen Christina of Sweden and Cardinal Decio Azzolino.
+His daughter, Blanceflor, married a Boncompagni Ludovisi and at her death she donated one of the family palaces to the City of Rome.

 The whole inscription reads as follows: